Bolgrum/YahtzeeGame/README.md

-## INITIAL PULL FROM BRANCH PYTHON ON GITHUP
+## AFTER INITIAL PULL FROM BRANCH PYTHON ON GITHUP
 Make sure that the following code is located in the settings.json file.
 ```
 {